Shockvaluemedia/directfanz-project/MARKETING_LAUNCH_CHECKLIST.md

   - [ ] "How to Monetize Your Art in 2025"
   - [ ] "Building a Sustainable Creator Business"
   - [ ] "The Future of Fan-to-Artist Relationships"
-  - [ ] "Getting Started on DirectFanz: Artist Guide"
+  - [ ] "Getting Started on DirectFanZProject: Artist Guide"

 - [ ] **Video Content**
   - [ ] Platform walkthrough/demo video
-  - [ ] "Why I Built DirectFanz" founder story
+  - [ ] "Why I Built DirectFanZProject" founder story
   - [ ] Artist onboarding tutorial
   - [ ] Fan user guide